AltBeacon/android-beacon-library/index.md

 ### What kinds of beacons does it detect?

-The library may be configured to detect a wide variety of beacons.
-By default, it detects beacons meeting the open [AltBeacon standard](http://altbeacon.org), but it can be easily configured to work with the most popular beacon types on the market.
-See the documentation for the
+The library can easily be configured to detect iBeacon, Eddystone and other beacon formats.
+By default, it detects beacons meeting the open [AltBeacon standard](http://altbeacon.org) See the documentation for the
 [BeaconParser](http://altbeacon.github.io/android-beacon-library/javadoc/org/altbeacon/beacon/BeaconParser.html) class for more info.
-Eddystone is fully supported, with details shown in the Eddystone section below.

-### Android 9 and 8 Support
+### Android 10, 9 and 8 Support

+Library versions 2.16+ fully supports Android 4.3-10.x.  **Android 10 has a new location permission model that requires beacon apps to make changes** to target SDK version 29+.
+See the [request permission](/android-beacon-library/requesting_permission.html) page for more info.

-This library fully supports Android 9.
-Existing apps that use older versions ofthis library version 2.12 older versions the library will need to upgrade to version 2.12+ in order to detect in the background on Android 8+ devices.
+Existing apps that use library version 2.12 older versions must upgrade in order to detect in the background on Android 8+ devices.
 Read more information [here.](http://www.davidgyoungtech.com/2017/08/07/beacon-detection-with-android-8)

 ### Who uses this library?